peardeck/policies/privacy-policy.md

 # Pear Deck Privacy Policy
-*Last Modified: September 12, 2017 (changes to go into effect September 12, 2017)*
+*Last Modified: November 28, 2017 (changes to go into effect November 28, 2017)*

 Pear Deck is designed for use in schools, and we are committed to the highest standards of protection for student data and personally identifiable information (“PII”) at all times.
 In addition to this Privacy Policy, we also comply with the Family Educational Rights and Privacy Act (“FERPA”), and the Children’s Online Privacy Protection Act ("COPPA"), and applicable state laws.
 In addition, Pear Deck has signed the [Student Privacy Pledge] (https://studentprivacypledge.org/).